jjd9/AutotuneSGBM/README.md

 This is nice since it does not require us to find references BUT is more complex because we need to come up with some measure of image quality to optimize for in the absence of a reference.

 In my implementation, the "reference free" naming is a bit of a misnomer.
 Instead of having a disparity reference, I use the left and right images as the references.
-This leverages two simple ideas:
+This leverages a few ideas (mostly taken from *MonoDepth*, see references):
 1. you can reconstruct the right image from the left image by shifting the left image's pixels by the disparity map values (Except at occlusions. it would be awesome to have a good way to detect occlusions and exclude them from this check).
 So any discrepancy between the right image and the reconstructed ("fake") right image suggests a suboptimal disparity map.
-2. the structure of the disparity map should match the structure of the left image.
+2. the structure of the left disparity map should match the structure of the left image.
+3. if you calculate disparity from left to right, it should match the values you get if you calculate disparity from right to left (except at those pesky occlusions).
+4. 1-3 apply whether you are considering the right OR the left image.

 ![Disparity Estimate](https://github.com/jjd9/AutotuneSGBM/blob/main/output/ZED1/disparity_0.png)